tarantool/doc/doc/reference/reference_sql/sql-features.rst

         *   -   E011-03
             -   DECIMAL and NUMERIC data types
             -   ``CREATE TABLE td (s1 NUMERIC PRIMARY KEY);``
-            -   Fail, NUMERIC data types are not supported, although the DECIMAL data type is supported.
+            -   No, NUMERIC data types are not supported, although the DECIMAL data type is supported.
         *   -   E011-04
             -   Arithmetic operators